A common hold back to a boudoir session is to lose weight!

 The most common complaint is the “I look fat” but did you know that there’s also plenty of women out there who feel too skinny?
 Or they feel like they don’t have enough curves or cleavage?
-Yes, the common denominator here is that we don’t feel “good enough”.
+The common denominator here is that we don’t feel “good enough”.

-While I don’t discourage anyone from doing the changes they need to make to feel good about themselves, I do want to encourage you to embrace your good traits.
+While I don’t discourage anyone from doing the changes they need to make to feel good about themselves, I do want to encourage you to embrace your god-given traits.

-Some of you will ask yourselves, well, first you’re telling me to accept myself the way I am but you say you don’t discourage anyone from seeking to to change their body.
+You might ask yourself, well, first you’re telling me to accept myself the way I am but you say you don’t discourage anyone from seeking to to change their body.
 Well, the reality is that your happiness and confidence is more important than anything else.
 I mainly want to support you on your journey rather than judge you for trying to lose or gain weight.
 There’s also those who are considering getting surgery to get implants or get rid of loose skin.
 Some of you have conquered severe illnesses that now require cosmetic or reconstructive surgery.
 The reality is I don’t know your whole story only you do.

-I don’t want to judge you and the journey that is making you happy.
+I don’t want to judge you and the journey because above all you should seek the route that’s going to make you happy.

 Overall, also just think about what your body allows you to do every single day, from seeing to smelling to feeling.
 Some of us have given life to a new human being, that’s amazing!
 Our bodies are amazing!
 Despite how mean we are to our bodies, our body is still very kind to us because it allows us to be present in our lives by allowing us to see, to taste, to smell, it allows us to hug, to love and be loved.